Chieze-Franklin/Bolt.js-Book/bolt-events/user-role-events.md

 ## bolt/user-role-deleted

-This event is raised when an [app-role association](/app-role-object.md) is deleted.
+This event is raised when an [user-role association](/user-role-object.md) is deleted.

 ### event object